hpssjellis/visst2023/README.md

 ```

-Thursday / Friday camp vision deployment to WASM on a webpage.
-Basically click edgeimpuls deployment, choose WASM download it, unzip it and drag the folder into your public folder on Github.
+## Thursday / Friday camp vision deployment to WASM on a webpage.

+Basically click edgeimpules deployment, choose WASM, download it, unzip it and drag the entire unzipped folder into your public folder on Github.
+On your index page make a link to the folder

 Main Tutorial Link   https://hpssjellis.github.io/multi-language-edgeimpulse-tutorial-vision-cell-phone/

 The tutorial is for the Vision Classification example but I think it also works with the FOMO example.

 The download index.html file to replace the edgeimpulse unzipped folder index.html file is [here](https://github.com/hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/tree/main/download)

+Good luck.
+Start thinking about your Project for Friday.

+## Friday: Project or Regression.
+Basically with Linear Regression the labels are numbers and reflect the size of a sample.
+Easiest with vision classification.